HenessA/rna_project_2023/classes/README.md

 # Discretisation of angles

-The aim of this step is to associate a class  beyond the 21 class (defined by the previous distribution graph) to each values of torsion angles of eta''.
+Goal : associate a class  beyond the 21 class (defined by the previous distribution graph) to each values of torsion angles of eta''.

 1/ Select the sequence $col19 and the eta'' values with awk command
 ```markdown